DanielRosenwasser/JekyllMarkdownLinkConverter/README.md

 Each markdown document needs to be permalinked to its current filename, after its name has been

 1. Lowercased.
-2. Had consecutive whitespace replaced with dashes.
+2. Had consecutive whitespace and individual dots replaced with hyphens.